Bob Topp

-Eugene Robert Topp (April 22, 1932 in Kalamazoo, Michigan – April 4, 2017) was an American football player.
+Eugene Robert Topp (April 22, 1932 – April 4, 2017) was an American football player.
 He played college football for the University of Michigan from 1952 to 1953 under head coach Bennie Oosterbaan.
 In 1953, he was selected as a first-team All-Big Ten Conference end by both the Associated Press and the United Press.
 He played professional football for the New York Giants in 1954 and 1956.

 Early years

 Topp was born in Kalamazoo, Michigan.
 He was a star basketball player for Kalamazoo Central High School teams that won two state championships.

 University of Michigan

 Topp enrolled at the University of Michigan where he played freshman and junior varsity football.
 As a junior, he qualified for the varsity and played a total of 56 minutes during the nine-game season for the 1952 team.
 In those games, he caught five passes for 59 yards and a touchdown.
 Topp did not start any games for the 1952 team.

 As a senior, he impressed the coaching staff in spring practice and won the starting spot at left end.
 Topp was a starter at the end position for the 1953 season, starting eight games at left end and one at right end.
 He blocked punts that led to Michigan touchdowns in the first two games of the 1953 season against Washington and Tulane.
 His longest gain was a 66-yard touchdown catch against Penn on October 31, 1953.
 Against Iowa on October 10, 1953, he caught 7 passes for 111 yards.
 He was only the second Michigan receiver to accumulate 100 receiving yards in a single game; Lowell Perry first accomplished the feat in 1951.

 At the end of the 1953 season, Topp was selected by both the Associated Press and the United Press as a first-team All-Big Ten Conference player.

 In two seasons with the Wolverines' varsity, Topp caught 28 passes for 390 yards (13.9 yards per catch) and three touchdowns.